open-contracting/deploy/docs/develop/update/apache.rst

 If ``apache.public_access`` and ``https`` are ``True``, `mod_md <https://httpd.apache.org/docs/2.4/mod/mod_md.html>`__ is used to acquire SSL certificates from Let's Encrypt.
 If the server name is new, you must:

--  :doc:`Deploy the service<deploy>` with the new server name, if not done already.
+-  :doc:`Deploy the service<../../deploy/deploy>` with the new server name, if not done already.
 -  ``mod_md`` will request a certificate from Let's Encrypt.
 -  Wait for a message in ``/var/log/apache2/error.log``, replacing ``TARGET``: